OpenstackForkedProjects/openstack-tutorial/README.md

-This guide is to be used as reference for the installation of OpenStack `Icehouse` during the: `GridKa School 2014 - Training Session on OpenStack`.
+This guide is to be used as reference for the installation of OpenStack `Juno` during the internal tutorial organized by S3IT at University of Zurich.

-Goal of the tutorial is to end up with a small installation of OpenStack Icehouse on a set of different Ubuntu 14.04 virtual machines.
+Goal of the tutorial is to end up with a small installation of OpenStack Juno on a set of different Ubuntu 14.04 virtual machines.

 Since our focus is to explain the most basic components of OpenStack